banner-desktop banner-mobile

 • designated areas for you to announce your arrival;

-• and that these designated areas will be clearly signed.
+• and that these designated areas will be clearly signposted.

 Once you have announced your arrival, an assistance provider will be sent to collect you as soon as possible.
 Larger airports will have details of the timeframes on their websites within which you will be assisted.